THE LATEST NEWSLETTER

 Email michelle.graham@andovertrees.org.uk for more information.

-We are excited to invite you to this Saturday’s Community Conservation Day at Harmony Woods, happening from 10:00 AM to 2:00 PM.
+We are excited to invite you to this months Wild Harmony session at Harmony Woods happening on the 17th May from 10:30am to 1pm.

 Please contact michelle.graham@andovertrees.org.uk